NiallCarbery/QUBO_Panama/README.md

 ## Example

-To run the script and see the results, simply execute the `POC.py` file.
+To run the script and see the results, simply execute the `run.py` file.
 The script will iterate over different instance sizes, run the optimization, and plot the results.

 ## QUBO Panama QAOA

 This script implements a Quantum Approximate Optimization Algorithm (QAOA) for ship scheduling through the Panama Canal using Quadratic Unconstrained Binary Optimization (QUBO).

+## Example Usage Notebook

+An example usage of the QUBO Panama model can be found in the Jupyter notebook `example_usage.ipynb` located in the `test` directory.
+This notebook demonstrates how to import the necessary modules, run the QUBO model, and visualize the results.